wpsharks/comet-cache/readme.txt

 First of all, make sure that you've enabled Comet Cache.
 After you activate the plugin in WordPress, go to the Comet Cache options panel and enable caching (you can't miss the big yellow checkbox).
 Then scroll to the bottom and click Save All Changes.
 All of the other options on that page are already pre-configured for typical usage.
 Skip them all for now.
 You can go back through all of these later and fine-tune things the way you like them.

 Once Comet Cache has been enabled, **you'll need to log out** (and/or clear browser cookies).
-Cache files are NOT served to visitors who are logged in, and that includes you too :-) Cache files are NOT served to recent commenters either.
+Cache files are NOT served to visitors who are logged in, and that includes you too. :-) Cache files are NOT served to recent commenters either.
 If you've commented (or replied to a comment lately); please clear your browser cookies before testing.

 **To verify that Comet Cache is working**, navigate your site like a normal visitor would.
 Right-click on any page (choose View Source), then scroll to the very bottom of the document.
 At the bottom, you'll find comments that show Comet Cache stats and information.
 You should also notice that page-to-page navigation is lightning fast compared to what you experienced prior to installing Comet Cache.